-- any listed contents item (you need to revalue these items regularly to make sure they are insured for their new for old replacement cost) - > mortgagee's interest.
+- any listed contents item (you need to revalue these items regularly to make sure they are insured for their new for old replacement cost)

+- > landlord's fixtures and fittings

+- > mortgagee's interest.

 We also bring forward the adjustment if your sum insured is inadequate at a time of a claim.
-More information on how an early adjustment is calculated on page 63.
+More information on how an early adjustment is calculated on page 62.

-For further details about how we bring forward the adjustment to the sum insured at a time of a claim, please refer to our Premiums, Excesses, Discounts & Claim Payments Guide available at gio.com.au/moredetails.
+For further details about how we bring forward the adjustment to the sum insured at a time of a claim, please refer to our please refer to our Premiums, Excesses, Discounts and Claim Payments Guide available at gio.com.au/moredetails.
 A copy of this guide can be provided to you on request, at no charge, if you contact us on 13 10 10.